 This clever book report is made from ordinary paper bags.
 Stack the paper bags on top of each other, fold them in half, and staple the closed-off ends of the bags together.
 Students can write, draw, and decorate on the paper bag pages.
 They can also record information on writing or drawing paper and glue the paper onto the pages.
 The open ends of the bags can be used as pockets to insert photos, cut-outs, postcards, or other flat items that help them tell their story.

-This book report project is a low-tech version of a television made from a cereal box and two paper towel rolls.
-Students create the viewing screen cut-out at the top, then insert a scroll of paper with writing and illustrations inside the box.
+This cardboard box TV book report project is a low-tech version of a television made from a cereal box and two paper towel rolls.
+Students create the viewing screen cut out at the top, then insert a scroll of paper with writing and illustrations inside the box.
 When the cardboard roll is rotated, the story unfolds.

 A girl stands holding a comic strip book report as an example of creative book report ideas

-If you’re looking for creative book report ideas for students who like graphic novels, try comic strips.
+If you’re looking for creative book report ideas for students who like graphic novels, try comic strip book reports.
 Include an illustrated cover with the title and author.
 The pages of the book should retell the story using dialogue and descriptions of the setting and characters.
 Of course, no comic book would be complete without copious illustrations and thought bubbles.

 41. Wanted Poster

-What creative book report ideas did we miss?
-Come share in our We Are Teachers HELPLINE group on Facebook.
+Come share your own creative book report ideas in our We Are Teachers HELPLINE group on Facebook.

 Book reports don't have to be boring.
 Help your students make the books come alive with these 42 creative book report ideas.